bhumii-ka/RAG_model/README.md

     pip install -r requirements.txt
     ```

-3. Run the Gradio web app:
+3. Run the Flask app
     ```bash
     python app.py
     ```
+    Note: The app.py file is not provided as it contains our confidential API-key.

 4. Access the app locally:
     - The app will be available at `http://localhost:7860`.